andy-guttridge/song-mates/README.md

 - Enter a name for the app and select the appropriate region.
 - Select 'Create app'.
 - Select 'Settings' from the menu at the top.
+- Login to ElephantSQL.
-- Select the 'resources' tab.
+- Click 'Create new instance' on the dashboard.
-- Search for 'Heroku Postgres' in 'Add-ons' search bar.
-- Choose the 'Hobby Dev - free' plan.
+- Name the 'plan' and select the 'Tiny Turtle (free)' plan.
-- When the Heroku Postgres database has been added, select the instance of the database by clicking on 'Heroku Postgres' (to the right of this it will say 'Attached as database').
-- Select the 'settings' option at the top (this opens the settings for the database as opposed to the app).
+- Select 'select region'.
-- Select the 'view credentials' button to the right.
+- Choose the nearest data centre to your location.
-- Copy and paste the value given for the database URI somewhere for use in a moment.
+- Click 'Review'.
+- Go to the ElephantSQL dashboard and click on the 'database instance name' for this project.
-- Close the database page (which should have opened in a new tab) and return to your Heroku app.
+- Copy the ElephantSQL database URL to your clipboard (this starts with `postgres://`).
+- Return to the Heroku dashboard.
 - Select the 'settings' tab.
 - Locate the 'reveal config vars' link and select.
 - Enter the following config var names and values:
     - `CLOUDINARY_URL`: *your cloudinary URL as obtained above*
-    - `DATABASE_URL`: *your Heroku postgres database URI as obtained above*
+    - `DATABASE_URL`: *your ElephantSQL postgres database URL as obtained above*
     - `PORT`: `8000`
     - `SECRET_KEY`: *your secret key*
 - Select the 'Deploy' tab at the top.